Jimmy Wilson (robber)

-James Edward "Jimmy" Wilson (1904 – May 5, 1977) was an American farmhand who was convicted of a violent, but non-fatal robbery of an elderly white woman by an Alabama court in 1958 and sentenced to death.
+James Edward Wilson (1904 – May 5, 1977) (Note: He was 70 years old on or before October 1, 1973, when he was paroled.
+The 1940 US Census lists him as 35 years old.) was an American farmhand who was convicted of a robbery of an elderly woman by an Alabama court in 1958 and sentenced to death.
 His case became a cause célèbre due to the small amount stolen ($1.95), the severity of the sentence, and the fact that Wilson, an African-American, was convicted by an all-white jury.

 The case became a source of embarrassment for the United States at the height of the Cold War, as it suggested that American promotion of democratic principles overseas was hypocritical when it did not seem to uphold the same standards in its own states.

 Biography

 James E. Wilson was born in Alabama in 1904.
 He was illiterate.

 Wilson was described as a "ne'er do well drifter", who was arrested eight times between 1929 and 1957.
 By the 1940 US Census, he was living with his wife in Marion, Perry County, Alabama.
 By 1957 he was a farmhand.